ARM-software/vscode-embedded-debug/README.md

 Look at the [Visual Studio Code documentation](https://code.visualstudio.com/docs/editor/debugging#_debug-actions) to learn more about the debugging features available in Visual Studio Code.

+### Supported debug probes

+#### WebUSB-enabled CMSIS-DAP debug probes

+The extension supports debug probes that implement the CMSIS-DAP protocol.
+See the [CMSIS-DAP](https://arm-software.github.io/CMSIS_5/DAP/html/index.html) documentation for general information.

+Such implementations are for example:

+- The DAPLink implementation: see the [ARMmbed/DAPLink](https://github.com/ARMmbed/DAPLink) repository.

+- The ULINKplus (firmware version 2) implementation: see the [Keil MDK](https://www2.keil.com/mdk5/ulink/ulinkplus) documentation.

+#### ST-LINK debug probes

+The extension supports ST-LINK/V2 probes and later, and the ST-LINK firmware available for these probes.

+The recommended debug implementation versions of the ST-LINK firmware are:

+- For ST-LINK/V2 and ST-LINK/V2-1 probes: J36 and later.
+- For STLINK-V3 probes: J6 and later.

+See "Firmware naming rules" in [Overview of ST-LINK derivatives](https://www.st.com/resource/en/technical_note/tn1235-overview-of-stlink-derivatives-stmicroelectronics.pdf) for more details on naming conventions.

 ### Known limitations

-* Support for the DWARF debugging standard limited to version 4.
+* Support for the DWARF debugging standard is limited to version 4.
 Please make sure that your application is built with the appropriate settings.
 * Variables and registers are read-only.
-* Stack trace limited if the debugger is halted in assembler source files.
+* Stack trace is limited if the debugger is halted in assembler source files.
 * Watches are not supported.